 Cons: you don’t avoid using chlorine/bromine, which is still required, but х2 times less.

 Ozone is a very powerful oxidizing agent and natural sanitizer.
 It can quickly and effectively kill most bacteria and microorganisms in your tub.
 A hot tub Ozonator is a device that produces ozone gas and injects it into the spa water.
 Ozone can be produced by ultraviolet light (UV Ozonator) or by corona discharge (CD Ozonator).
 It won’t replace the use of chemical sanitizers, but it does reduce the needed amount by 50% to 80%.

-Pros: low price, 2-3 times reduce using of chemicals, no odor.
+Pros: low price, 2-3 times reduce use of chemicals, no odour.

 Cons: need to check ozone with test strips to make sure it works, not easy to install, must run for at least 4 hours per day, ozonated water causes corrosion, lasts two to three years.

 Ionization is the process whereby metallic ions (copper, silver, zinc) are used to help to sanitize hot tub water.
 However, ionization isn’t enough for complete water purifying, as it doesn’t have an oxidizing effect.
 So you still have to use chlorine/bromine.

 Pros: reduces using chlorine/bromine two to three times less than usual, no odour, non-corrosive, easy installation.

 Cons: not a single solution, need to control cooper level with tests, high price.